Modern Chinese social and cultural history; nationalism and transnationalism; history and poststructuralist theory

 My interest in the social and cultural history of modern China has been evolving since the 1980s.
-My first book, Culture, Power and the State: Rural North China, 1900–1942 (Stanford 1988, 1991) (winner of the AHA's Fairbank prize and AAS's Levenson prize), presented some of the basic themes of this interest.
-Since then many of the issues have been developed principally in a course I teach every couple of years, entitled Civilization and Popular Culture in China.
-The course deals with the changing relationship between the state, elites and popular culture from the late imperial period until the present.
-More recently, many of these problems have been viewed through the lens of gender and sexuality.
+My first book, Culture, Power and the State: Rural North China, 1900–1942 (Stanford, 1988, 1991), winner of the AHA's Fairbank prize and AAS's Levenson prize, presented some of the basic themes of this interest.

 A second area of interest deals with nationalism, imperialism, and transnationalism.
 I have written two books dealing with these problems: Rescuing History from the Nation: Questioning Narratives of Modern China (University of Chicago Press, 1995, 1996) and Sovereignty and Authenticity: Manchukuo and the East Asian Modern (Rowman and Littlefield, 2003).
 Both books are concerned with the comparative understanding of nationalism.
-While the former deals with nationalism and the emergence of modern historical consciousness (mainly) in China, the latter seeks to understand the changing relationship between imperialism and nationalism in twentieth century East Asia through the study of Manchukuo, the Japanese puppet state in the Chinese northeast (1932–1945).
-Many of these problems continue to be explored in my graduate seminar entitled The East Asian Modern in the Twentieth Century.
+While the former deals with nationalism and the emergence of modern historical consciousness, mainly in China, the latter seeks to understand the changing relationship between imperialism and nationalism in twentieth-century East Asia through the study of Manchukuo, the Japanese puppet state in the Chinese northeast (1932–1945).

-"Transnationalism and the Challenge to National Histories in Thomas Bender ed, Rethinking American History in a Global Age.
-Berkeley and Los Angeles: U California Press, 2002.
+"Transnationalism and the Challenge to National Histories."
+In Rethinking American History in a Global Age, edited by Thomas Bender.
+Berkeley and Los Angeles: University of California Press, 2002.

-"Civilizations and Nations in a Globalizing World," in Dominic Sachsenmeier, Jens Reidel, Shmuel Eisenstadt, ed.
-Reflections on Multiple Modernities.
+"Civilizations and Nations in a Globalizing World."
+In Reflections on Multiple Modernities, edited by Dominic Sachsenmeier, Jens Reidel, Shmuel Eisenstadt.
 Brill Academic Publishers, 2002.

 Interviews in Chinese